 It is also against the law to concealed carry without a license or to carry a firearm with a concealed carry license from another state whose licenses Washington does not honor.
 How you get your gun rights back in these situations will depend on the type of charge you have been sentenced with.

 9. Citizenship Status Issues

 Noncitizen immigrants living in the U.S. as lawful permanent residents may possess a firearm, as may any legal immigrant with a valid alien firearm license.
 Undocumented immigrants are generally persons prohibited from possessing a firearm.

 If you are a U.S. citizen and you renounce your U.S. citizenship, you forfeit your right to possess a gun while in the country.
 Having these gun rights restored can involve a multitude of steps, including applying for an alien firearm license if you obtain citizenship with another country or potentially attempting to reinstate your US citizenship.

 This one is a pretty rare circumstance, but it’s worth noting that you’re held to a higher standard when you’re in the military.
 A dishonorable discharge is a severe penalty, connoting gross misconduct, and therefore makes you qualify as a person prohibited from possessing a firearm in Washington state, even if you are not separately convicted of a criminal offense, though the two often go hand in hand.
 Currently, there are no good options for restoring firearm rights after a dishonorable discharge.

 Let Findley & Rogers Help You Restore Your Firearm Rights

 If you’ve lost your firearm rights and are wondering how to get your gun rights back, our experienced attorneys at Findley & Rogers may be able to help you get them back.

 Contact us today for a free consultation.
-We’ll let you know your legal rights and options.
+We’ll let you know your legal rights and options as a person prohibited from possessing a firearm.
 Give us a call today and start the journey towards having your gun rights restored.